gopasspw/gopass/docs/config.md

 ### Configuration format

 `gopass` uses a configuration format inspired by and mostly compatible with the configuration format used by git.
-We support a different configuration sources that take precedence over each other, just like [git](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-config.html).
+We support different configuration sources that take precedence over each other, just like [git](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-config.html).

 #### Configuration precendence